czdtech/platetray_hours_calculator_nextjs/src/content/blog/introduction.md

 ### A Seamless, Lightning-Fast User Experience

 Accessing this wisdom shouldn't be difficult.
-We've built a modern, responsive interface using cutting-edge web technologies like [React 18](https://react.dev/) and [Vite](https://vitejs.dev/) for a smooth and fast experience on any device.
+We've built a modern, responsive interface using cutting-edge web technologies like [Next.js](https://nextjs.org/) and [TypeScript](https://www.typescriptlang.org/) for a smooth and fast experience on any device.

 - **Intuitive Location Input**: Easily enter your location manually, use Google Places-powered autocompletion, or get your current coordinates with a single click.
 - **At-a-Glance Information**: The current planetary hour is always highlighted, and you can effortlessly navigate through a week with our week navigation feature.